nullstare/C-SDL-Snake/README.md

 ```
 You should now have **Snake** executable in the folder.

+If you get error about "-no-pie" remove it from LFLAGS in Makefile.

 # Controls
 **Arrows** to turn, **Escape** to quit and **Enter** to start new game when dead.